panva/jose/docs/README.md

 <!-- TOC Errors END -->

-The following errors are expected to be thrown by @panva/jose runtime and have their prototypes exported in `jose.errors`.
+The following errors are expected to be thrown by `jose` runtime and have their prototypes exported in `jose.errors`.
 If you encounter an `Error` other then `TypeError` or one that's `instanceof jose.errors.JOSEError` please [report it][bug], it is not intended.